tchajed/sys-verif-fa25/docs/notes/hoare.md

 ::: important Reading these notes

-These lecture notes are written in a bottom-up style, each definition presented, then used later.
+These lecture notes are written in a bottom-up style: each definition is presented in detail, then used later.
 This is intended to be a good reference but is not ideal for reading in order.
 It is not the order the live lecture is presented in.

-When reading the notes, I suggest reading the introduction in each sub-section, then moving forward.
-Then go back if you ever need to understand something in more detail or to see a specific rule or definition.
+When reading the notes, I suggest reading the introduction in each sub-section, then moving forward, until you get to the Hoare logic subsection.
+You can go back if you ever need to understand something in more detail or to see a specific rule or definition.

 :::